trec-dd/trec-dd-jig/README.md

         - rating: the relevance grade provided by NIST assessors. -1/0/1: marginally relevant (Note that: ratings -1 or 0 or 1 all mean marginally relevant), 2: relevant, 3: highly relevant, 4: key results.
 The relevance grades refer to the relevance level of your document to the whole topic.
         - ranking score: the ranking score of each document given from your system

-- Each run will generate a run file, format as follows.
+- Each run will generate a run file under the current directory, format as follows.
 A sample run can be found under the sample_run directory.
     ``` shell
         DD15-19	0	1321539720-bda73abbdc0976a22fdcf2867bcba50c	369.000000	1	DD15-19.2:2|DD15-19.3:3|DD15-19.1:2
         DD15-19	0	1321528320-95095422b0dca9302b91f9366080a465	997.000000	1	DD15-19.1:3|DD15-19.1:2|DD15-19.1:1